xdemocle/xdemocle/README.md

 - *Databases*: SQL, NoSQL, Postgres, MySQL, MongoDB, Redis
 - *Soft Skills*: Leadership, Mentorship, Teamwork, Communication, Decision-Making, Resilience

 I thrive at the intersection of code and impact, mentoring teams to success, boosting code quality, and slashing tech debt.
-Based in the USA (no W2, yes C2C), I’m available for contracts in Italy, Europe/EMEA, Dubai/UAE, and beyond.
-Let’s build something groundbreaking together!
+Based in Italy, but I work also through my LLC in the USA (no W2, yes C2C), and together with my self-employed Italian company.
+I’m available for contracts in Italy, Europe/EMEA, Dubai/UAE, and beyond.

+📫 How to reach me: [https://rocco.me](https://rocco.me)

 <!--
 **xdemocle/xdemocle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.